davidfrantz/force/docs/source/howto/lcf.rst

 You can access the parameter file `here <../_static/parameter-files/tutorials/lcf/10_lcf_level_2.prm>`_ or use the one provided in the data repository.

 It is highly recommended to use a Digital Elevation Model (DEM) for topographic correction purposes.
-We here use a global SRTM/ASTER composite that we cannot provide for download.
-However, you can use any DEM of your choice here, for example the one provided by the `Copernicus Land Monitoring Service <https://www.eea.europa.eu/data-and-maps/data/copernicus-land-monitoring-service-eu-dem>`_.
+We here use a global SRTM/ASTER composite that we cannot provide for download due to file sizes.
+However, you can use any DEM of your choice here, for example the one provided for Europe by the `Copernicus Land Monitoring Service <https://www.eea.europa.eu/data-and-maps/data/copernicus-land-monitoring-service-eu-dem>`_, or the `global Copernicu DEM <https://portal.opentopography.org/raster?opentopoID=OTSDEM.032021.4326.3>`_.
 The use of a DEM is, however, not required to continue data processing, and as our example region is rather flat, the impact of missing topographic correction might be acceptable.
+Please refer to `this tutorial <https://force-eo.readthedocs.io/en/latest/howto/dem.html>`_ for more information about making use of a DEM in FORCE.

 .. code-block:: bash